Skip to content

 General information on the use of Drones abroad

 Contrary to what one might think, only a handful of nations completely ban the use of drones: only 15 nations at the moment.
-In the list below I have included 39 countries because even though drones are not technically prohibited, obtaining permits is so difficult, especially for those who travel for tourism, that it’s as if drones were actually banned.
+In the list below, I have included 39 countries because even though drones are not technically prohibited, obtaining permits is so difficult, especially for those who travel for tourism, that it’s as if drones were banned.

-Countries where Drones CAN NOT be used or there are severe limitations
+Countries where Drones CAN NOT be used, or there are severe limitations

 drone world map